deorder/home-automation/README.md

 ## Modify automation according to your requirements

-Edit the `index.js` file as needed.
+Go to the cloned directory.
+Open and edit the `index.js` file as needed.
 Read the comments.

 ## Running automation

-Do the following to start the automation:
+Execute the following from the cloned directory to start the automation:

 ```
 node index.js